Perkedel/Lah-Mboh/CONTRIBUTING.md

 - Death Threats.
 No Extension PWAD.
 - Doxxing.
 No Extension PWAD.
 Even to public companies (with known HQ locations & contacts) where context & intent is to cause raid & also compromise anyone safety whose completely nothing to do with the drama incident, in-all eitherways.

+### (CLA) Contribution Results

+Once your submission have been accepted, your contributions must be licensed as follows:

+> Assets: CC4.0-BY-SA
+> Codes: GNU GPL v3

+License that comes from yoinks will remain unchanged

 ## Always fork from the development branch

 Dev Branch: `main`